teknopaul/generation-x/SYNTAX.md

     <div id="container"/>

-The order of the class and hash is not significant, class MUST preced an id
+The order of the class and hash is significant, class MUST preced an id

     div.small#container